dy/spect/readme.md

 # spect ![experimental](https://img.shields.io/badge/stability-experimental-yellow) [![Build Status](https://travis-ci.org/spectjs/spect.svg?branch=master)](https://travis-ci.org/spectjs/spect)

 _Spect_ is a tiny tool for organizing web-apps in [aspect-oriented](https://en.wikipedia.org/wiki/Aspect-oriented_programming) fashion.
-It defines a set of rules for web-page, similar to CSS, where for every rule there is corresponding _aspect_.
+It defines a set of rules for web-page, similar to CSS, where for every rule there is corresponding _aspect_ function.

 ## Installation